Laharika221/week-2/README.md

 ## 🎯 Objective

-By the end of Week 2, you should be able to:
+By the end of Week 2,  i can be able to:
 - Understand *SoC architecture and integration*
 - Identify the purpose and function of each Baby SoC component
 - Practice *functional verification* early in the design flow